-4. Delivery of RSE
+5. Delivery of RSE

 RSE is taught within the personal, social, health, citizenship and economic (PSHCE) education curriculum which is delivered by form tutors and other skilled members of staff.
 Biological aspects of RSE are taught within the science curriculum.
-Our curriculum is set out as per Appendix 1 but we may need to adapt as and when necessary in accordance with government guidance and to reflect the needs of our students.